 We assess liquidity in terms of our ability to generate cash to fund working capital requirements and investing and financing activities.
-Significant factors affecting liquidity include: cash flows generated from or used by operating activities, capital expenditures, investments in our business segments and their programs, acquisitions, divestitures, dividends, availability of future credit, adequacy of available bank lines of credit, and factors that might otherwise affect the Company's business and operations generally, as described under the heading "Risk Factors" and "Forward-Looking Statements" in Item 1A of Part I of this Form 10-K.
+Significant factors affecting liquidity include: cash flows generated from or used by operating activities, capital expenditures, investments in our business segments and their programs, acquisitions, divestitures, dividends, availability of future credit, adequacy of available bank lines of credit and factors that might otherwise affect the Company's business and operations generally, as described under the heading "Risk Factors" and "Forward-Looking Statements" in Item 1A of Part I of this Form 10-K.

 We continue to rely upon bank financing as an important source of liquidity for our business activities including acquisitions.
 We believe this, when combined with cash generated from operating activities, will be sufficient to support our anticipated cash requirements for the foreseeable future.
 However, we may decide to raise additional debt or equity capital to support other business activities including potential future acquisitions.
-We anticipate our capital expenditures will be approximately \$35.0 million in 2017, primarily related to machinery and equipment and information technology infrastructure.

 In addition to our working capital requirements, one or more of the following items could have an impact on our liquidity during the next 12 months:

-- the matters described in Note 16, Commitments and Contingencies, in the Notes to Consolidated Financial Statements, including the cost of existing environmental remediation matters and deposits required to be made to the environmental escrow for the Moosup facility sold in 2014 discussed in Note 10.
-Environmental Costs: - contributions to our qualified pension plan and Supplemental Employees' Retirement Plan ("SERP"); - deferred compensation payments to former directors and officers; - repurchase of common stock under the 2015 Share Repurchase Program; - payment of dividends; - · costs associated with the start-up of new aerospace programs; and - the extension of payment terms by our customers.
+- the matters described in Note 15, Commitments and Contingencies, in the Notes to Consolidated Financial Statements, including the cost of existing environmental remediation matters and deposits required to be made to the environmental escrow for the Moosup facility sold in 2014 discussed in Note 9.
+Environmental Costs: - contributions to our qualified pension plan and Supplemental Employees' Retirement Plan ("SERP"); - · deferred compensation payments to former directors and officers; - interest payments on outstanding debt; - operating lease payments; - repurchase of common stock under the 2015 Share Repurchase Program; - payment of dividends; - costs associated with the start-up of new aerospace programs; and - the extension of payment terms by our customers and delays in letter of credit funding.